gasadmin tool

 Reset-log command examples

-These examples shows how you can use the gasadmin reset-log command to reconfigure the log output.
+These examples show common ways to use gasadmin reset-log to reconfigure logging

 Example: Reset logs for session